- Termination of Employment Contract: Can an Employee End the Agreement?

-Is it possible for an employee to end their employment contract?
+- Is there a notice period for an employee to terminate an employment contract?

 Terminating an employment contract is a decision that can have significant consequences for both the employee and the employer.
 While it is commonly assumed that only employers have the power to terminate an employment contract, the reality is that employees also have the right to end their employment under certain circumstances.